-The Rutland Local Health Office works to improve its ability to respond to public health emergencies so that people in our community can stay healthy and safe.
-Our Emergency Preparedness Public Health Specialist works with local, state and federal partners to make sure we are prepared to distribute medicine, supplies and information to residents of Rutland County in a health emergency.
+The Rutland Local Health Office is trained and ready to respond to public health emergencies so that people in our community can stay healthy and safe.
+We work with local, state and federal partners to make sure we are prepared to distribute medicine, supplies and information to residents of Rutland County in a health emergency.

 We are arranging partnerships with private distribution sites.
 This allows an organization to distribute medicine to their own employees and their families.
 We are interested in working with community partners, both public and private, who would like to become a pre-arranged distribution site.
 If there is a public health emergency, this will allow distributing medicine to employees and their families to prevent infection or disease.
 This helps to safeguard business and organization continuity.

 Are you a large local business or organization interested in becoming a distribution site?
 Contact our office at 802-786-5114.

 - We provide support and participate in hospital preparedness with the Rutland Regional Medical Center, help exercise hospital plans and serve on the Rutland Regional Medical Center Emergency Preparedness Committee.

 - We serve on local school safety committees and the county’s Local Emergency Preparedness Committee.
 We attend meetings throughout the county to provide assistance and answer questions about data, health department initiatives and resources, and emergency preparedness from a public health standpoint.

 - We maintain agreements with community partners to ensure that mass clinic space is available on short notice in times of disaster or public health emergencies.

 - We provide presentations to first responders, health care agencies and schools on public health emergency preparedness.

 - We ensure our staff is trained and ready with needed equipment if called upon to support a public health emergency.